-New study investigates fate and function of cells transplanted to the CNSDecember 20th, 2012 in Medical research /
+New study investigates fate and function of cells transplanted to the CNSDecember 20, 2012 in Medicine & Health / Medical research

 When different types of cells are transplanted with the intent of having them aid in repairing central nervous system (CNS) trauma, what is the fate and function of those cells?
 A Belgian research team carried out research aimed at answering this question by determining how five varieties of cells - neural stem cells, mouse embryonic fibroblasts, dendritic cells, bone marrow mononuclear cells (BMMNCs) and splenocytes - functioned and survived after transplantation in the CNS.